rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 ### Do you require unoptimized builds to have debuginfo by default?

-*cargo build* with the default *dev* profile produces full debug information (debuginfo) by default.
-This enables debugging using a debugger, but it can also make compilation times slower (by varying amounts, e.g. 30%).
+*cargo build* with the default *dev* profile produces full debug information (debuginfo) by default, including full debuginfo for all your dependencies.
+This enables debugging using a debugger, but it can also make compilation times slower (by varying amounts, e.g. 5-30%).
 In order to improve compilation performance, this debuginfo could be lowered e.g. to *line-tables-only* by default, which still enables rich backtrace information, but does not allow proper debugging.

 Type: select one (optional)

 - Yes, I want full debuginfo by default
+- Yes, but I do not need full debuginfo for my dependencies, just for my code
-- No, I would prefer faster compilation with less debuginfo by default
+- No, I would prefer slightly faster compilation with less debuginfo by default

 ## Hardware